sogua1980/cis342/README.md

 - C language is typed, but assembly/machine instructions are not
 - C data type determines:
     - how much space to allocate to store variable in memory
-    - how to inteprete the bitstring stored in the memory
+    - how to interpret the bit-string stored in the memory
-    - how to calculate "primitive" arithemtics on the variable
+    - how to calculate "primitive" arithmetic on the variable

 ---